arundasan91/Linux-Essentials/Create_Volume_Chameleon_Openstack_VM.md

-#Create and attach a Volume in Chameleon Openstack VM.
+# Create and attach a Volume in Chameleon Openstack VM.
-###Backup your data people :)
+### Backup your data people :)

+### Step 1:
-1: First, you need to create a volume by going into your respective projects in Chameleon, choosing `Volume` from `Compute` Menu and choosing `+Create Volume`.
+First, you need to create a volume by going into your respective projects in Chameleon, choosing `Volume` from `Compute` Menu and choosing `+Create Volume`.

 Once you have created a volume, attach it to an instance using the drop down menu towards the right and selecting `Manage Attachement`.